wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 1. Restart attached applications in the **Runtime Manager** to apply new policy.

 To uninstall the policy, simply perform the first step of the update process.

+## Need assistance?

+If you encounter any issues or require assistance with the described deployment of Wallarm's policy in conjunction with MuleSoft, you can reach out to the [Wallarm support](mailto:support@wallarm.com) team.
+They are available to provide guidance and help resolve any problems you may face during the implementation process.